mikiya09/ComSci/c++_concept.md

             + Properties

-            < 1 >. a derived class has access to all of the member functions/variables of the base class plus its own members
+            < 1 >. a derived class has access to all of the member funct/var of the base class plus its own members

-            < 2 >. ex. passing a parameters required by base class.
-This parameter could also be passed to its derived class
+            < 2 >. passing a parameters required by base class,
+                   this parameter could also be passed to its derived class for testing

                ------------------               ---------------
                | derived class  |  -- is a -->  | base class  |